stanwood/handbook/README.md

 ### IV.
 Respect, Friendship and Support

-We are a family and talk friendly, respectfully and helpful.
+We are a family and talk friendly, respectfully and helpfully.

 The team is more important than the individual.